 Still, if you enjoy a bit of umami goodness in your meals, leave it in.

 Since you can whip up this scallop and pea dish in just 20 minutes, I could easily write the great things about it for longer than it would take to cook it!

 To boot, this dish is Whole30-compliant, paleo-friendly, dairy-free, gluten-free, grain-free, and relatively low-carb!

 Plus, it tastes incredible.
 The scallops are firm and have a fantastic caramelized coating that’s simply drool-worthy.

-And the pea and mint puree is fresh and complement them flawlessly.
+And the pea and mint puree is fresh and complements them flawlessly.

 We are sorry that this post was not useful for you!